markohanesian/ReactSocial/README.md

 I need a social media app that I can use to login, post images and text, and comment on other users' posts online

 ## Instructions
-Login with Google to get social!
+Click "Sign In" to sign in with your Google account to get social!

 ## Built With
 * React